 I can still remember the opening lines, “In an old house in Paris that was covered in vines, lived twelve little girls in two straight lines.”
 That line about the “old house in Paris that was covered in vines” always stuck with us, and we’d find ourselves frequently over the years remarking that homes we came across reminded us of Madeline’s house.
-I think my subconscious must have been thinking of that house when todays project “popped out” of my brain.
+I think my subconscious must have been thinking of that house when today’s project “popped out” of my brain.

-The idea to create a few Wonderland inspired mini quilts came from a demonstration I did in February at QuiltCon.
+The idea to create a few Wonderland-inspired mini quilts came from a demonstration I did in February at QuiltCon.
 I taught a mini class on how to make Polaroid quilt blocks (you can see the full tutorial for those HERE).
-In preparation for my class I made a bunch of blocks to use as examples.
+In preparation for my class, I made a bunch of blocks to use as examples.

-With the “mini” theme comes a “mini” price, the pattern is listed for half of what my other PDF patterns cost, even though it is in the same format and contains close to the same amount of pages of my other PDF patterns.
+With the “mini” theme comes a “mini” price, the pattern is listed for half of what my other PDF patterns cost, even though it is in the same format and contains close to the same amount of pages as my other PDF patterns.

 Now let me tell you about the pattern, it includes instructions for 3 mini quilts.

 The first one is called Lost in Wonderland, it’s a simple star block quilt and measures approx. 23″ x 23″.
-(This pattern was previously featured as a free tutorial, will remain live on this site).
+(This pattern was previously featured as a free tutorial, and will remain live on this site).

 The second quilt is the Wonderland Cottage Quilt, it measures approx. 20″ x 27″ and I think would be ADORABLE as a baby doll quilt or as a wall hanging in a child’s room.

 If you are an international buyer you need to purchase the pattern thru Etsy (due to VAT issues).
-Just CLICK HERE to go to my Etsy shop.

 If you make one of the patterns, make sure you tag me on social media!
 I love to see what you’re doing!
 I’m @polkadotchair on Instagram and Twitter.